Perfect Bluetooth MIDI For Windows

 Download for Windows View on GitHub MIT licensed · single .exe · Windows 11

-Perfect Bluetooth MIDI For Windows — main window with loopback endpoint picker, BLE scan/connect, TX channel selector, on-screen piano, and activity log.
+Perfect Bluetooth MIDI For Windows — main window with virtual MIDI port name field, BLE scan/connect with auto-reconnect, TX channel selector, on-screen piano, and activity log.

 What makes this one work